 In 1867, Harding became the first in Tennessee to auction thoroughbreds bred on his farm, which attracted attention nationwide and ultimately helped him become the most successful thoroughbred breeder and distributor in Tennessee.
 That same year, General Harding won more prize money with his horses than anyone in the United States.

 With the help of his son-in-law, William Hicks Jackson, General Harding shifted his focus away from racing to focus exclusively on breeding, turning the plantation into an internationally renowned thoroughbred farm and showplace.
-Even after Harding’s death, the legacy continued with Belle Meade plantation producing bloodlines that still influence racing today.
+Even after Harding’s death, the legacy continued with Belle Meade producing bloodlines that still influence racing today (the horses are immortalized on the labels of Nashville’s Belle Meade whiskey).

 By 1906, all of the 2600 acres that had belonged to Jackson were sold, including Belle Meade mansion.
 At its sale, Belle Meade was the oldest and largest thoroughbred farm in the United States.